Home

 The SORP-making body ran a public consultation on the Exposure Draft SORP 2026 from 28th March to 20th June 2025.

 The consultation has now closed, thank you to everyone who contributed their views.
-All feedback will be taken into consideration.
+The SORP-making body has considered feedback from the consultation and this is reflected in SORP 2026.

 Preparing for the new SORP – steps you can take now